xtofl/articles/monoid.md

 Generic functions, of course!

-Functions on Ranges can often be generalized to any monoid.
+Functions first defined on Ranges can often be generalized to any monoid.

 * Runtime
 * Compile time
+* Shopping time <!-- .element: class="fragment">

 --